 [Optional] Target image parameter code

-Logic for adding target images, modify the code file addTarget.js
+Logic for adding target images, modify code file addTarget.js

-Edit target image parameters, such as meta, target image name, etc., corresponding to the anonymous target structure passed in the createTarget method
+Edit target image parameters, such as meta, target image name, etc. Corresponds to passing an anonymous target structure in the createTarget method

 var argv = require('yargs')